Greg Phillinganes

 Gregory Arthur Phillinganes (born May 12, 1956) is an American keyboardist, vocalist, and arranger.
 A session musician, Phillinganes has contributed to numerous albums over a broad array of artists and genres.
-He has toured with artists including Stevie Wonder, Eric Clapton, David Gilmour, Toto and The Pussycat Dolls, was musical director for Michael Jackson, and has released two solo studio albums.
+He has toured with artists including Stevie Wonder, Eric Clapton, David Gilmour, Toto and the Pussycat Dolls, was musical director for Michael Jackson, and has released two solo studio albums.

 Early life

-Gregory Arthur Phillinganes was born in Detroit, Michigan, on May 12, 1956 to Elaine and Ardick Phillinganes.
+Gregory Arthur Phillinganes was born in Detroit, Michigan, on May 12, 1956, to Elaine Uris Phillinganes (née Wattley), who was born in Scarborough, Tobago, and Ardick Lewis Phillinganes, a professional violinist.
 He began playing a neighbor's piano by ear at the age of two, beginning lessons a few years later after his mother purchased a piano for him.
 He took lessons from two different instructors, then from Misha Kotler, a Detroit Symphony Orchestra pianist who introduced the discipline and technique Phillinganes required.
 He credits Kotler with showing him proper hand posture and for influencing him to play with "a sense of dexterity and definition".

 Career

-After drummer Ricky Lawson gave Stevie Wonder a cassette of Phillinganes' instrumental renditions of his own songs, Phillinganes auditioned for Wonder's band, Wonderlove, and played with them from 1976 to 1981.
+After drummer Ricky Lawson gave Stevie Wonder a cassette of Phillinganes's instrumental renditions of his own songs, Phillinganes auditioned for Wonder's band, Wonderlove, and played with them from 1976 to 1981.

 The year 1978 began a three-decade-long involvement with Michael Jackson and the Jacksons for Phillinganes.
 He arranged the Jacksons' 1978 album Destiny and played keyboard on their follow-up album Triumph.
 He accompanied the Jackson family to Walt Disney World and referred to Katherine Jackson as "Mom".

 Phillinganes contributed to Michael's solo albums.
 He was hired as a session musician for his contributions to Jackson's best-selling Thriller, but did not receive royalties.

 He served as the musical director for Jackson's Bad and Dangerous concert tours, and the Michael Jackson: 30th Anniversary Special.
 In 2022, Phillinganes was mentioned in several episodes of the podcast series Stories in the Room: Michael Jackson's Thriller Album Podcast.

 In 1981, Phillinganes released his first solo album, Significant Gains.
 The Boston Globe reviewer Richard Cromonic noted Wonder's influence on the album and praised the creativity of the compositions.
 He criticized the lyrics as being less creative, and said that Significant Gains might be too close to Wonder's sound, calling it "blatant emulation".
 The album was not successful, but the song "Baby, I Do Love You" was a minor R&B hit.
 Three years later, Phillinganes released his follow-up album Pulse, with another minor hit, a cover of Yellow Magic Orchestra's song "Behind the Mask", with additional lyrics by Michael Jackson.
 This single was more successful on the dance music charts.
 When he later joined Eric Clapton's backing band, Phillinganes introduced the tune to Clapton, who covered it on his 1986 August album.
 Throughout the 1980s and the early 1990s he made solo recordings and toured with Clapton and worked as a session musician for several artists.
 He continued session work in later years.